 - May upset some of your readers that you’re actually trying to make a living!

 9. Research & Factual Posts

-There are certain blogs I subscribe to purely and solely because they offer factual information rather than opinion pieces.
+There are certain blogs I used to subscribe to purely and solely because they offered factual information around coaching/neuroscience etc, rather than opinion pieces.

 Example – 30 Amazing Facts About Your Brain

 Oh baby, have I exploited these in the past to great effect!

 Some people aren’t comfortable writing controversial material, but I love it.